Modesty Blaise (1966 film): Production

 In 1965, Mim Scala of the Scala Browne Agency saw O'Donnell's strip and acquired the film rights to the character.
-Scala had the idea of casting Barbara Steele as Modesty with Michael Caine as Willie and Sidney Gilliat directing, but he sold the rights to produce the film to Joseph Janni, who had Monica Vitti and Joseph Losey as his clients.
+Scala had the idea of casting Barbara Steele as Modesty with Michael Caine as Willie and Sidney Gilliat directing, but he sold the production rights to Joseph Janni, who had Monica Vitti and Joseph Losey as his clients.
 Caine would ultimately star in Alfie, a role intended for his friend and former flatmate Terence Stamp, who wound up playing Willie.

-Modesty Blaise was released at the height of two cinematic trends: The popularity of James Bond had spawned a number of similarly themed films.
+Modesty Blaise was released at the height of a cinematic trend: the popularity of James Bond had spawned a number of similarly themed films.
 Some were intended as serious spy adventures, others as parodies or pastiches of Bond and his genre.
 Director Joseph Losey and the screenwriters chose to follow the latter approach, by making Modesty Blaise a campy, sometimes surrealistic comedy-adventure.
 Playwright Harold Pinter made uncredited contributions to the final script.

 The film was shot on location in London, Amsterdam, and Naples.
 Interiors were filmed at Shepperton Studios.
 Gabriel's island fortress was filmed at Castello di Sant'Alessio Siculo in Sicily.

 Joseph Losey found it difficult to work with Monica Vitti, as she would invariably be accompanied on the set by director Michelangelo Antonioni, in whose movies she had become famous.
 Antonioni would often whisper suggestions to her, and she would take direction from him rather than Losey.
 Eventually, Losey asked Antonioni, whom he greatly admired, to keep away from the studios during filming.
 Antonioni complied.
 Dirk Bogarde likewise disliked working with her, saying in a radio interview years later that she was the only one of his leading ladies whom he had actively disliked.